haroldmud/clinic-o-prep/README.md

 # clinic-o-prep with nest js
 ## Project Description
-This project is about preparation the client project which will be in react native and nestjs as backend
+This project is about preparation of a client project which will be in react native as frontend and nestjs as backend